Irish exports decline by over €2bn in February as coronavirus hits global trade

 Central Statistics Office (CSO) figures show goods exports decreased by nearly €2.2 billion (-16 per cent ) to €11.6 billion in February.
 Photograph: Alan Betson

-Exports of organic chemicals fell by 19 per cent to €2.3 billion while exports of medical and pharmaceutical products also decreased by 14 per cent to €3.4 billion.
-This represented 29 per cent of the value of total exports.
+The decline was led by large drops in exports of organic chemicals, down 19 per cent to €2.3 billion, and medical and pharmaceutical products, down 14 per cent to €3.4 billion.

-Seasonally adjusted goods imports, however, increased by 4 per cent to €7.7 billion.